purpletortue/ansible/README.md

 - Configures Netdata
 - Configures SSL/TLS for Netdata

+RPI
+--
+Requires 'network' variable to be set in inventory file (see example)
+Requires freenas variables to be set
+Requires a server user account AND share on freenas to pre-exist
+Requires samba credential file variable to be set
+- Sets timezone
+- Installs/updates minimal set of Python3 modules
+- Installs/updates aws cli
+- Installs/updates cifs-utils
+- Configures rsyslog to forward logs to a host named 'syslog'
+- Configures fallback NTP server in timesyncd
+- Installs/udate ssmtp
+- Configures ssmtp to send mail to a host named 'smtp'
+- Configures apt to auto download updates
+- Creates 'nas' user/group
+- Generates random password for freenas server user (if needed)
+- Configures dir/share mount at /mnt/nas
+- Restores a backup cron file from /mnt/nas/cron if it exists
+- Configures a backup cron file at /etc/cron.d/backup

 SERVER
 --
 Requires 'network' variable to be set in inventory file (see example)